qucontrol/openquad/doc/api/methods.rst

 Currently, the following quadrature methods are implemented, sorted according to their geometry.

-The first entry denotes the input string for the method specification, cf. :class:`Rn%method_specs`.
+The first entry denotes the input string for the method specification, cf. the ``method_spec`` parameter in :class:`openquad.Rn`.

 :math:`\mathbb{R}^1` methods